 How to Deep Clean and organize your Bedroom for a better nights sleep.

 Have you been sleeping poorly?
 Does your bedroom lack that feeling of being a peaceful place to reset at the end of the day?
 Even if your room is tidy, what could be missing is a good, deep clean.
-If you need to be more restful and get quality sleep, organizing and cleaning your bedroom may just be the answer.
+If you need to be more restful and get quality sleep, organizing and cleaning your bedroom may well be the answer.

-Mess can equal less Sleep.
+A Mess can equal less Sleep.

 Remove or Tidy the Clutter.

-The following is an easy simple list that should help clear the clutter and make you feel instantly better:
+The following is an easy, simple list that should help clear the clutter and make you feel instantly better:

-- Remove any Garbage
+- Remove any Garbage.

-- Take Dirty Cups and Plates to the Kitchen
+- Take Dirty Cups and Plates to the Kitchen.

-- Place dirty Clothes in the Hamper – And when the hamper is full, do the laundry or at least take it to the laundry room.
+- Place dirty clothes in the Hamper – And when the hamper is full, do the laundry or at least take it to the laundry room.
 You could even have two hampers that you rotate.

 - Hang up or fold up clean clothes and put them away in the closets and drawers. – yes, even if they need ironing.
 We suggest you iron as you go.
 Many things once folded or hung may not need ironing, especially if done as they come out of the dryer.